 Implementing inclusive language is important but not an overnight fix.
-Many companies, like Twitter and Google, have prioritized the use of inclusive language through developing Inclusive Language Style Guides.
+Many companies, like Twitter and Google, have prioritized the use of inclusive language by developing Inclusive Language Style Guides.
 To apply this to the selection context, you can adapt your current organizational style guides by adding inclusive language in hiring.
 This can serve as a resource to which hiring teams can refer.

 Below are 6 tips to further support hiring professionals in using inclusive language:

 - Use universal plain language and avoid acronyms.
-Any company specific or industry specific jargon and acronyms are not universally recognizable by all candidates.
-They can make your language more complex, coded and exclusionary for many candidate pools.
+Any company-specific or industry-specific jargon and acronyms are not universally recognizable by all candidates.
+They can make your language more complex, coded, and exclusionary for many candidate pools.
 Universal language applies to both how your job description is worded but also the language you use during the interview and any other candidate interactions.

 - Use people-first language.
-This type of linguistic style puts the person first before any condition, position, diagnosis or identity.
+This type of linguistic style puts the person first before any condition, position, diagnosis, or identity.
 For example, ‘person with a disability’ and ‘person who uses a wheelchair’ are more appropriate and inclusive than ‘disabled person’ and ‘ wheelchair user.’

 - Use gender-neutral language.
 This linguistic style can be implemented in many forms like not defaulting to ‘he’ and using ‘they’ instead for a theoretical person.
 Also, when referring to families of organizational members, opt for gender-neutral labels like ‘partner.’
 Another change to be made is addressing groups using gender-neutral phrases like ‘y’all, folks, team, friends’ instead of the common ‘hey guys’.

 - Avoid phrases with biased origins.
 Much of our common language has biased and prejudiced origins.
 So, it is extremely important to be critical of any language which may not serve your inclusive language goals.
-Many resources are available to challenge the common language, which may target groups based on race, disability, gender, age among others.
+Many resources are available to challenge the common language, which may target groups based on race, disability, gender, and age among others.